-When a third party does not download the documents via <https://handling.corendonairlines.com> within 4 working days, a reminder e-mail should be sent the related parties day by day till the third party download the document.
+When a third party does not download the documents via <https://handling.corendonairlines.com> within 4 working days, a reminder e-mail must be sent to the related parties on a daily basis until the third party downloads the documents.

-At the end, if the third party still does not download the document within 3 weeks, Ground Operations Director will review the contract and decide whether working with this company or not.
-The decision will be sent the third party with requesting corrective action.
+If the third party still does not download the document within 3 weeks, the Ground Operation Post Holder will review the contract and decide whether CXI should continue to work with this company or not.
+The decision will be sent to the third party along with any corrective action required.